edy2310/iKnow-Public/README.md

 ## Sources files configuration

-    -JS
+    - JS
-The javascript part of this application works with Vue.js and Webpack.
+        - The javascript part of this application works with Vue.js and Webpack.
-The JS sources files can be found in: `/web/assets/js/sources/` And the bundled files should placed in: `/web/assets/js/` The relation between files is:
+        - The JS sources files can be found in: `/web/assets/js/sources/`
+        - And the bundled files should placed in: `/web/assets/js/`
+        - The relation between files is:
             - 'home.js' -> 'bundle.js'
             - 'category.js' -> 'bundleCategory.js'
             - 'question.js' -> 'bundleQuestion.js'

-    -CSS
+    - CSS
-The CSS part of this application works with SASS technology.
+        - The CSS part of this application works with SASS technology.
-It also works with Bootstrap framework.
-Which can be modified in: `/web/assets/css/bootstrap.min.css` The SASS sources files can be found in: `/web/assets/scss/` And the compiled file should be placed in: `/web/assets/css/styles.css`
+        - It also works with Bootstrap framework.
+Which can be modified in: `/web/assets/css/bootstrap.min.css`
+        - The SASS sources files can be found in: `/web/assets/scss/`
+        - And the compiled file should be placed in: `/web/assets/css/styles.css`

 # Further help